The Herschel SPIRE Fourier Transform Spectrometer Spectral Feature Finder V. Rotational measurements of NGC 891: Results and Discussion

 Fig.\,\ref{fig:Velcurve} shows the heliocentric radial velocity of the galaxy along its major axis from all three observations (N,S,M).
 Each point represents a radial velocity measurement from a $[$\ion{N}{II}$]$ $^3$P$_1$--$^3$P$_0$, $[$\ion{C}{I}$]$ $^3$P$_1$--$^3$P$_0$, or $[$\ion{C}{I}$]$ $^3$P$_2$--$^3$P$_1$ feature.
 Measurements corresponding to each observation are shown by the insets in the lower panel.
 The SPIRE resolution is shown in position-velocity space at the rest frequency of the $[$\ion{N}{II}$]$ $^3$P$_1$--$^3$P$_0$ feature determined by the FWHM of the SPIRE SSW beam \citep{Makiwa2013} and the 1.2\,GHz frequency resolution of the spectrometer \citep{spire_handbook}.
 In reality, the frequency calibration of the SPIRE FTS has been shown to allow the accurate measurement of line centers up to a factor of 1/50 the resolution of the FTS \citep{Swinyard2014, Spencer:15}; however the spectral resolution of the SPIRE FTS does not allow for the study of the internal structure of detected $[$\ion{N}{II}$]$ lines.
 Velocity error is determined by the error in the central line frequency determined by the line fitting of the FF. $[$\ion{C}{I}$]$ features are detected by the SLW array which has a beam that is 14--25 arcseconds greater than the SSW array.
 The axis of the galaxy is defined by a linear fit of all points in the SPIRE PSW map (see Fig.\,\ref{fig:ObsFootPrint}) that are at least 2.5\% of the peak intensity.
 This cutoff was chosen based upon visual inspection of the photometer data.
 Error in these positional measurements based upon this axis was estimated using a Monte-Carlo simulation varying the 2.5\% intensity cutoff 5000 times with a standard deviation of 0.3\% and again with a cutoff centered at 20\% of the peak intensity with a standard deviation of 1\%.
 Both simulations provided statistically equivalent results.
 We have defined the FIR center of the galaxy by taking the median coordinates of all pixels in the SPIRE PSW map that have $\geq 70$\% the flux of the pixel with the greatest flux (the median coordinates of pixels containing the bulge).
-This places the center at coordinates $\alpha=2\text{h}22\text{m}33.189\text{s}$ $\delta = 42^\circ20' 52.583"$, $\sim 8$ arcseconds from the radio center reported by \citet{Kijeong2011} (see the top panel of Fig.\,\ref{fig:Velcurve}).
+This places the photometric center at coordinates $\alpha=2\text{h}22\text{m}33.189\text{s}$ $\delta = 42^\circ20' 52.583"$, $\sim 8$ arcseconds from the radio center reported by \citet{Kijeong2011} (see the top panel of Fig.\,\ref{fig:Velcurve}).
+This photometric center agrees with the brightest emission of the $[$\ion{N}{II}$]$ feature within the SPIRE spectrometer's spatial resolution for observation M. The offset between ionized nitrogen emission and atomic hydrogen is in agreement with the offset between ionized and atomic hydrogen noted by \citet{Kamphuis2007}.
+Though the pixel size of SPIRE PSW maps is 6 arcseconds it should be noted that the spatial beam's FWHM is $\sim 18.2$ arcseconds \citep{spire_handbook}.